 The City of Sisters is a popular western-themed community in Central Oregon.
 Cascade Avenue (US 20) is the town’s “main street,” but is also a designated state freight route that sees an average of 12,000 vehicles per day.
-Despite its walkable downtown district and charming pedestrian-scale buildings, Cascade Avenue itself is not pedestrian-friendly.
-It suffers from narrow, pitted sidewalks, worn crosswalks, poor and non-functional stormwater drainage, dilapidated pavement conditions, and deteriorating curbs.
+Despite its walkable downtown district and charming pedestrian-scale buildings, Cascade Avenue itself was not pedestrian-friendly.
+It suffered from narrow, pitted sidewalks, worn crosswalks, poor and non-functional stormwater drainage, dilapidated pavement conditions, and deteriorating curbs.

 SERA and GreenWorks worked with the Oregon TGM Program, ODOT, the City of Sisters, and local residents, business owners, and property owners on a plan to improve a six-block section of Cascade Avenue.
-The Streetscape Plan (adopted in 2011) seeks to enhance the livability, walkability, attractiveness, and safety of downtown Sisters while also spurring local economic development.
+The Streetscape Plan (adopted in 2011) sought to enhance the livability, walkability, attractiveness, and safety of downtown Sisters while also spurring local economic development.